msdx/gradle-publish/README.md

 Then add it into the bottom of the `build.gradle` file:

     apply from: 'https://raw.githubusercontent.com/msdx/gradle-publish/master/bintray.gradle'

+**Note:** Maximum supported Gradle version is 2.13.
+For the newer version of Gradle, you need to upgrade the versin of the bintray plugin.

 ###3. setup `gradle.properties` in your library module
 Copy the `gradle.properties`(which is in this project, not the one we modified in step 1) file to your library module, Click [Here](https://github.com/msdx/gradle-publish/blob/master/gradle.properties) to copy it.